 not suitable in situations where the gradient is not continuous in the entire domain of the inputs.

-To sum up, the proposed methodology was successfully demonstrated for a reasonably challenging practical
+To sum up, the proposed methodology was successfully demonstrated in this paper for a reasonably challenging practical

-application involving reliability analysis part.
+application involving reliability analysis of an additively manufactured part.

 Enormous computational gains leading to dimension reduction by two orders of magnitude was accomplished.
 Therefore,

-the proposed framework for surrogate building in applications involving large input and
+the proposed framework appears to be quite promising for surrogate building in applications involving large input and

 output dimensions.
 Our future efforts will focus on further development of the proposed framework to enhance its